Nereids: Iconography

 In the Renaissance and baroque periods the Nereid was frequently used to decorate fountains and garden monuments.

 Worship

-Nereides were worshiped in several parts of Greece, but more especially in sea-port towns, such as Cardamyle, and on the Isthmus of Corinth.
+Nereides were worshiped in several parts of Greece, but more especially in seaport towns, such as Cardamyle, and on the Isthmus of Corinth.
 The epithets given them by the poets refer partly to their beauty and partly to their place of abode.